htmldev30/htmldev30/README.md

 ###
 ---
 ##### Information:
-- I am using GitHub to showcase my growth as a developer and my eagearness to learn more computer science.
+- I am using GitHub to showcase my growth as a developer and my eagerness to learn more computer science.

 - Please note that I do not often use GitHub with everyday coding.
 If I do use GitHub, I mainly develop projects locally, then upload it to GitHub.
 So the GitHub contributions section is not correct representation of my programming activities.